 The concept of electronic learning isn’t a new one.
 In fact, it has gained amazing popularity over the last decade.
-According to some recent stats, the eLearning market may grow to $325 billion by 2025.
+According to some recent stats, the eLearning market may grow to $1 trillion by 2028.

 This is because the immense growth in the digitisation of wearable technologies and the range of online content has played a significant role in building the eLearning world.